Cool Season Fertilizing

 We at Biofeed Solutions, Inc. produce a line of fertilizers that include the most commonly deficient micro-nutrients.
 These include Iron, Manganese, Zinc, Molybdenum, and Cobalt either alone or in combined formulations such as Z-Man and Micro-9.
 Plus, we provide Macro or secondary nutrients such as Calcium and Magnesium to be your complete source for tree and plant nutrition!

-Powered by Plants Using Biofeed’s Exclusive Amino-Carbon Technology® (ACT)
+Powered by Plants Using Biofeed’s Exclusive Amino-Cell Technology® (ACT)

 Biofeed products are much more than N-P-K in a bottle.
 Biofeed liquid, enzyme-based fertilizers come to life through our ACT base additive to mimic Nature’s nutrient delivery system.
 The results reduce sodium toxicity, balance water biology, and improve root and soil interactions.
 ACT, Micro-nutrients and N-P-K combined, promote the growth of both plant cells and aerobic soil organisms to enhance natural soil fertility while renewing life into the Earth’s soils and water.